I want to attend! What do I do first?

 Where is the workshop?

 We are happy to call Kansas City, our headquarters.
 Kansas City offers a rich history of creative culture, innovation, and commercial artwork.
 Our program is hosted on the Rockhurst University campus.
 This iconic location is within walking distance of the Nelson Atkins Museum, The Kemper Museum, the Country Club Plaza, Westport, and a number of other outstanding art venues.
-We highly encourage students to explore the city as their skills evolve and change, especially for sketchbook development.
+We highly encourage attendees to explore the city as their skills evolve and change, especially for sketchbook development.

 Is the Academy right for me?